 Firstly, our praying should be unprejudiced, free of everything that savors of the natural.
 Jesus didn't ask His disciples that so-and-so be sent to such-andsuch a place.
 Never!
 He saw the great, great need for labourers and requested that they pray for such.
-Let us take up the same petition, aided by the Holv Spirit, and pray through.
+Let us take up the same petition, aided by the and Holv Spirit, pray it through.
 He will do the sending-the placing, too.
-Divine placement supercedes all other placement agencies put gether!
+Divine placement supercedes all other placement agencies put together!